MrEmperawr/GC-Views/README.md

 # GC-Views
-Views for Games and Competitions!
+A React App with views for Games and Competitions!